• Home

-Getting a tattoo has its risks, and about 10 percent of people experienced short-term complications with their tattoos (source: Contact Dermatitis).
+Getting a tattoo has its risks, and about 10 percent of people experience short-term complications with their tattoos (Source: Contact Dermatitis).
+Discover common tattoo complications: infections, allergic reactions & more.
 You are getting tiny abrasions in your skin, after all.

 Whether it is the fault of the artist or the client, most mistakes are avoidable.